 Crime is higher in Chuuk than in the other states; you should stay off the streets after dark on Weno (the main island).
-On occasion, travellers are subject to theft and verbal and physical abuse, sometimes violent.
-Do not attempt to intervene in disputes between local citizens.
-Alcohol-related attacks as well as alcohol driving accidents are not uncommon on weekends and after dark.
+On occasion, travelers are subject to theft and verbal and physical abuse, which can sometimes become violent.

 There have also been outbreaks of cholera in Micronesia in the past.
 You should only drink or use boiled or bottled water and avoid ice in drinks.

 If you suffer from diarrhea during a visit to Micronesia, monitor the situation, and if it gets worse you should seek immediate medical attention.

 If you are going scuba diving in Micronesia, be aware there are only three decompression chambers in the FSA, and they are located in Yap, Pohnpei and Chuuk.
 There is likely to be very little experience treating diving injuries in Micronesia, and you may be evacuated to Hawaii or Guam for emergency treatment – it's highly recommended you purchase travel insurance for your visit.

 There are decent government hospitals in all the main cities of each Federated State of Micronesia, and a few local doctors available on the smaller islands.